balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 Authentication is based on the identification of interoperating entities by acct URI and proof of possession of the private counterpart of a public key discoverable through a key discovery service {{I-D.miller-saag-key-discovery}} available from a well-known URL.

 Authorization is based on the group membership classification of authenticated entities, as represented in the form of a Group Membership Block Chain (GMBC) structure defined by this specification.
-Critical properties of the GMBC are tamper-resistance, efficient mutability, deployability, and suitability for decentralized management.
+Critical properties of the GMBC are tamper-resistance, efficient mutability, broad deployability, and integrity in the context of distributed handling.

-The secure exchange of keys is based on existing key wrapping standards which allow for secure multicast of key material to authenticated recipients.
+The secure exchange of keys is based on existing key wrapping standards which allow for the sharing of encrypted key material with multiple explicitly identified recipients.
 This strategy builds on the GMBC based authorization model by taking advantage of reliable group membership classification when addressing wrapped keys to other members.

-A goal of this specification is to define these primitives in such a way as they may be suitable for both centralized and decentralized deployment patterns.
-It is also a goal to describe these primitives in terms of existing and accepted standards in cryptographic technology and infrastructure wherever practical.
+A goal of this specification is to define these primitives in such a way as they may be suitable for both centralized and distributed management.
+It is also a goal to describe these primitives in terms of accepted standards for cryptographic processing and infrastructure.

 A non-goal of this specification is to define the means by which these primitives are exchanged among interoperating entities involved in group communications.
 Rather these are building blocks for extending group confidentiality to both new and existing communications and content sharing protocols.
 With that in mind, however, this specification does advance the notion of recognizing two general classes of deployment for these primitives: "moderated" and "unmoderated".